jaiwanag/lab-terra-containerapp/README.md

 1. Branch the project
 2. Make updates and merge
-3. Create a custom docker container and store in GitHub
+3. Create a custom docker container and store in Azure Container Regestry
 4. GitHub actions to deploy the container to the Container App

 ### Quick Configs